mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 Administrators have all player features plus access to the **All Account Summary** page, where they can view and manage all user accounts.
 They can modify or delete accounts using the **Modify Account Form**, and change user privileges between player and administrator.

-The first draft of the relational database structure for <i>Diamond Matrix: Manoa</i> is shown below, where each item is a table name, and each subitem is a column name.

 ## Database structure ideas

 A preliminary relational database schema for *Diamond Matrix: Manoa*, where each item is a table and each subitem is a column: